 When properly stored, flour should stay good for one year.
-To keep flour fresh as long as possible, it should be kept in an airtight container (like this one) in a cool place.
+To keep flour fresh as long as possible, it should be kept in an airtight container in a cool place.
 And be sure to inspect your flour every once in a while, just to make sure there aren’t any weevils lurking in it.

 Have you ever made a yeasted dough that didn’t end up rising?
 Expired or inactive yeast was likely to blame.
 Even when stored in the fridge, yeast only stays good for about three or four months.
 Check the dates on your yeast before starting a baking project to avoid disappointment!